 Addiction recovery specialists may use Trazodone as part of a treatment plan for drug or alcohol dependence in patients experiencing withdrawal symptoms.
 When used as part of medication-assisted treatment, doctors can better manage the patients’ withdrawal symptoms, such as trouble sleeping, nausea, and cravings.

-Managing insomnia, the most common withdrawal symptom among patients trying to recover from alcohol addiction, is critical in allowing the body to rest and recover, minimizing the risk of a relapse.
+Managing insomnia, the most common withdrawal symptom among patients trying to recover from alcohol dependence is critical in allowing the body to rest and recover, minimizing the risk of a relapse.
 Some patients ended up in recovery because they became addicted to alcohol after turning to it as a sleep aid.
 The sedative effect of trazodone helps give patients relief from sleepless nights, allowing them to focus more on their recovery.

 For patients suffering from co-occurring disorders, such as depression and drug or alcohol addiction, Trazodone is beneficial for treating the conditions simultaneously.
 When used under proper medical supervision, Trazodone can increase energy levels while decreasing feelings of depression and anxiety.